daswer123/xtts-api-server/README.md

 # A simple FastAPI Server to run XTTSv2

-There's a [google collab version](https://colab.research.google.com/drive/1b-X3q5miwYLVMuiH_T73odMO8cbtICEY?usp=sharing) you can use it if your computer is weak.
-You can check out the [guide](https://rentry.org/xtts-api-server-colab-guide)

 This project is inspired by [silero-api-server](https://github.com/ouoertheo/silero-api-server) and utilizes [XTTSv2](https://github.com/coqui-ai/TTS).

 This server was created for [SillyTavern](https://github.com/SillyTavern/SillyTavern) but you can use it for your needs

 Feel free to make PRs or use the code for your own needs

+There's a [google collab version](https://colab.research.google.com/drive/1b-X3q5miwYLVMuiH_T73odMO8cbtICEY?usp=sharing) you can use it if your computer is weak.
+You can check out the [guide](https://rentry.org/xtts-api-server-colab-guide)

+If you want to get a high-quality voice clone, I advise you to use [webui for fine-tuning xtts](https://github.com/daswer123/xtts-finetune-webui)

 ## Changelog